feurig/3dangst/docs/Travel/Germany-Spain-DEC24.md

 #### Tuesday

 Took a cab to Spandau HBF and saved ourselves an hour on the U/Sban.
-Had just about enough time
+Had just about enough time in Köln to eat a decent meal and check out the "dom" and christmas market.

 ![](images/koelnerdom.jpg)
 ![](images/shirleyamdom.jpg)